tlbartprojects/tlbartprojects/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
 Hey - I'm currently learning HTML and CSS.
-This special repository is the current version of artist page hosted at GoDaddy: www.TLBArtProjects.com
+This special repository is the current version of my artist page hosted at GoDaddy: www.TLBArtProjects.com
 Thanks, TLB